mstark/eve_open_api/docs/CharacterApi.md

 characters = [EVEOpenAPI::Array<Integer>.new] # Array<Integer> | The character IDs to fetch affiliations for.
 All characters must exist, or none will be returned

 opts = {
-  datasource: "tranquility", # String | The server name you would like data from }
+  datasource: 'tranquility', # String | The server name you would like data from }

 begin